TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/46 - 1 Corinthians/1 Corinthians 12/1 Corinthians 12.15.md

 ---

-If the foot shall say, Because I am not the hand, I am not of the body; it is not therefore not of the body.
+If the foot would say, "Because I'm not the hand, I'm not part of the body," it is not therefore not part of the body.